 The Bahamas is home to hundreds of small islands and cayes and countless flats.
-Calling these flats home are generations of dedicated and talented flats fly fishing guides.
+Generations of dedicated and talented flats fly fishing guides call these flats home.
 Throughout the Bahamian islands lie a myriad of destination lodges across all tastes and budgets.
-But one thing runs constantly throughout this variety of lodging options and unique fisheries—the quality of the fishing that exists in the Bahamas.
+But one thing constantly runs throughout this variety of lodging options and unique fisheries—the quality of the fishing that exists in the Bahamas.

 With gin-clear waters and endless flats with hard white sand bottoms, the Bahamas are among the best locations in the world for sight fishing and wade fishing.

 Year-Round Angling Season.
-There are very few saltwater flats fishing destinations in the world that can boast consistent action every month of the year.
+Few saltwater flats fishing destinations in the world can boast consistent action every month of the year.
 The Bahamas is one of them.
 In fact, the late summer, fall, and early winter months can see some of the biggest bonefish of the year cruising the flats.
 Spanning over a 100,000 square mile archipelago that covers more than 500 miles of clear, pristine water, there is rarely a week that a fly fishing trip to the Bahamas is considered risky.

 Big Bonefish.
 There are plenty of destinations in the Caribbean with plentiful bonefish and experienced guides.
 However, guiding for trophy bonefish in the Bahamas is a generational pursuit with skills and knowledge of local fisheries passed down from generation to generation.
 So not only do the guides here know how to find big bonefish, the Bahamas is also home to plenty of big bonefish.
 From the backcountry flats on the west side of Andros to the easily accessible but relatively unpressured flats of Grand Bahama, anglers desiring a trophy “golden ghost of the flats” should find plenty of opportunity in the Bahamas.

 Fish for The Big Three: Bonefish, Tarpon, and Permit.
 Bonefish may rule the roost in the Bahamas but the guides here are passionate about chasing a diverse array of species.
 In many locations tarpon and permit can also be pursued, making this a destination to reach the penultimate angling goal—a grand slam on the fly.
-And if the tarpon and permit are being coy, the bonefish along with barracuda, sharks, mutton snapper, mangrove snapper, and jack crevalle all provide ample quarry.
+And if the tarpon and permit are coy, the bonefish, barracuda, sharks, mutton snapper, mangrove snapper, and jack crevalle provide ample quarry.

 For more information on Bahamas lodges, trips, how-to articles, and more visit our Bahamas Fly Fishing page.